warped-pinball/origin/docs/SDKS.md

 ./scripts/generate-sdks.sh
 ```

-This downloads the Fern CLI and produces TypeScript and Python packages under
+This downloads the Fern CLI and produces a TypeScript package under
-`sdks/`.
-The TypeScript build is bundled with the web host at build time.
+`sdks/typescript`.
+The build is bundled with the web host at build time.

 ## Continuous Integration